-As the nights draw in and the weather gets chillier it’s time to embrace comfort food so I asked some fellow food bloggers for their favourite puddings, so here they are:
+As the nights draw in and the weather gets chillier it’s time to embrace comfort food!
+Hence I asked some fellow food bloggers for their favourite puddings, so here they are along with a few of mine:

-Golden Syrup and Clotted Cream Croissant Pudding – Fab Food 4 All
+- Golden Syrup and Clotted Cream Croissant Pudding

 Eve's Pudding - simple and delicious!